Bjarne-AAU/MonteCarloLocalization/report.md

 # Respresentations

 We approximate the probability distribution (eq.
-XX) using two methods: grid-based method and particle filter.
+1) using two methods: grid-based method and particle filter.
 In grid-based localization (assuming the robot is stationary) the probabilities of all the coordinates in the grid are evaluated.
 Thus, the robot's belief of its location in the environment is represented by those probabilities.
 Because all the grid coordinates are evaluated, the grid-based method has less tractable computational properties.
 That is, the memory requirements and computational time scales with the size and resolution of the environment considered.
 In our case, we represent the environment as a 2-dimensional x,y coordinate map plus the altitude (i.e. distance between robot and map's surface).

 With the particle-filter, the robot's belief is evaluated from randomized weighted samples of its environment (i.e. particles).
 Therefore, the computational load is more tractable compared to the grid-based method as it scales linearly with the amount of particles employed.
 However, this comes with the trade-off of less accurate approximations compared to the grid-based method.